 Generic Name: ibuprofen / pseudoephedrine

-Note: This document contains side effect information about ibuprofen / pseudoephedrine.
-Some of the dosage forms listed on this page may not apply to the brand name Motrin Sinus Headache.
+Note: This page contains information about the side effects of ibuprofen / pseudoephedrine.
+Some of the dosage forms included on this document may not apply to the brand name Motrin Sinus Headache.

 For the Consumer

 Check with your doctor if any of these most COMMON side effects persist or become bothersome: